TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 19/Job 19.17.md

 ---

-My breath is strange to my wife, And my supplication to the children of mine own mother.
+My breath is offensive to my wife.
+I am loathsome to the children of my own mother.